Keeley Hawes

 Childhood, Youth, and Family

-Claire Julia Hawes born in the winter of 1976 at St. Mary's Hospital in London, she was the fourth child in a family of a taxi driver and a homemaker, with three older brothers, two of whom also became taxi drivers.
-The actress describes her parents as wonderful people but seldom divulges details about their lives.
+Born Claire Julia Hawes in winter 1976 at London's St. Mary's Hospital, she was the fourth child of a taxi driver and homemaker, with three older brothers – two of whom followed their father into the cab business.
+The actress describes her parents as wonderful people but rarely shares details about their lives.

-Growing up in the relatively affluent London neighborhood of Marylebone, her family was far from well-to-do.
-The six of them resided in a six-bedroom council flat, but the actress admits that, despite the close quarters, her childhood was delightful.
-She would ride around the neighborhood on a moped with her brothers, play poker with them until their mother called them for dinner.
+Despite growing up in the relatively affluent London neighborhood of Marylebone, her family was far from well-off.
+The six of them lived in a council flat, but the actress says that despite the tight quarters, her childhood was wonderful.
+She'd ride around the neighborhood on a moped with her brothers and play poker until their mother called them for dinner.

 Her mother also emphasized proper speech, which later proved beneficial to Keeley:

-The ten years spent honing her oratory skills at Sylvia Young Theatre School, where Hawes studied alongside Emma Bunton and Melanie Blatt, were not in vain.
-Both of them subsequently became renowned artists in Britain as well.
+The ten years she spent honing her speaking skills at Sylvia Young Theatre School, where Hawes studied alongside Emma Bunton and Melanie Blatt, paid off.
+Both went on to become major artists in Britain too.

 Young Keeley Hawes